 2. Why is fluoride important to my dental health?

 You may hear the term fluoride when watching commercials for toothpaste and mouthwash.
-Fluoride is a mineral in many foods and water.
+Fluoride is a mineral in many foods and treated water.
 It strengthens tooth enamel and lowers the risk of tooth decay.
 After an oral exam, your dentist can determine if you need to increase your fluoride intake.
 You can use toothpaste and mouthwashes containing fluoride.

 3. What can I do to improve my dental health?